viernism/aku_crud/README.md

 ## You may ask what the hell is this
 <p align="justify">
-    Made by two 16yo who have only learned 5 days worth of laravel before starting this project.
+    Made by two teenagers who have only learned 5 days worth of laravel before starting this project.
 It's a basic Laravel CRUD with quite the features.
     <p align="justify">
     This project can handle CRUD operations through random methods, some use ajax, some I dont even know how I made it but it works.
     </p>